srkirve77/throneGames/README.md

       - exceptions              (Custom exceptions )
       - exchanges               (Classes which help in managing input/Output data)
       - io                      (Classes which are in contact with input files)
-      - services                (messaging service is included in this folder)
+      - services                (SendMessage service is included in this folder)
       - Solution.java           (This is the main class of the project)

+Unit Tests source directory : src/test

+Directory Structure for Unit Tests :
+- test
+  - resources
+  - unit testing
+    - dto
+      - KingdomTest
+      - SoutherosTest
+    - io
+      - ReadFileTest
+    - service
+      - SendMessagesTest